How to take a mental health day off

 Everyone agrees that you should stay home when you’re not feeling well.
 (In fact, your co-workers will probably appreciate it.)
 But for some reason, being “sick” only counts when you have an injury or the flu.

 That’s a harmful misconception, especially because mental health problems can be just dangerous to our health as a virus.
-According to the National Alliance on Mental Illness, mood disorders like depression and bipolar disorder are the third most common reason people ages 18 to 44 are hospitalized; mental health illnesses also increase our odds of developing another chronic medical condition and can even shorten our life spans, sometimes by decades.
+Some reports show mental health illnesses may increase our odds of developing another chronic medical condition and can even shorten our life spans, sometimes by decades.

 Still, the stigma of taking a mental health day continues to linger: “I think sometimes we equate it with ‘playing hooky,’” says Amy Morin, LCSW, a lecturer at Northeastern University and the author of 13 Things Mentally Strong People Don’t Do.
 “We know that stress is a part of life… and we think we aren’t strong enough to handle the pressure.”

 Time to change that mindset.
 For starters, dealing with anxiety and depression doesn’t make you weak—it makes you normal.
-About one in five adults in the United States has a mental health illness like anxiety and depression each year, according to the National Institute of Mental Health—and it’s a problem that can interfere with everything from work performance to parenting abilities.
+3 million Australians currently have a mental health illness like anxiety and depression, according to the BeyondBlue organisation —and it’s a problem that can interfere with everything from work performance to parenting abilities.

 “I encourage people to think of a mental health day as they think of a visit to a primary care doctor,” says Ken Yeager, PhD, the director of the Stress, Trauma and Resilience (STAR) Program at the Ohio State University Wexner Medical Center.
 “Maintaining your mental health will allow you to be the best you can be.”